cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

 ## Prop 29

 This upgrade also implements the fund recovery procedure defined in proposal 29.
+The code is [here](https://github.com/cosmos/gaia/blob/main/app/prop29.go).
+As requested during the discussion of the governance proposal, the migration and fund recovery procedure verifies all signatures.
+This code was tested during the cosmoshub-3 simulated upgrade testnet.ƒ

 ## Stargate Upgrade Steps